terracotta004/MauiSolver/README.md

 # MauiSolver

 Cross platform puzzle solver application using .NET MAUI.
-Currently supports solving cryptograms and sudokus.
+Currently supports solving cryptograms and sudokus on Android and Windows. macOS / iOS is supported in theory (not tested yet)

 Uses aquach's cyrptogram solver: